wnzid/PowerBI-Dashboard/README.md

 #### UI/UX and Documentation
 - Refined landing page visuals and dashboard icons
 - Updated README with full deployment instructions
-- Project now includes a proper `LICENSE`, `.git`, and aligned structure for GitHub hosting

 ---